 Over 20 Years of Experience at Your Service

-It is not unusual for disability insurance companies to delay making a decision when you submit a claim for long term disability benefits.
-However, ERISA sets the amount of time an disability insurance company must take to make a decision.
+It is not unusual for disability insurance companies to delay making a decision when you submit a claim for long-term disability benefits.
+However, ERISA sets the amount of time a disability insurance company must take to make a decision.

 Lawsuits for Disability Benefits

-The lawyers at our firm are experienced with cases involving ERISA disability benefits.
+The Florida ERISA Disability lawyers at our firm are experienced with cases involving ERISA disability benefits.
 We know how to use that to our clients’ advantage.
 We can help at any stage of the disability process.

 Call us today at (800) 969-0488 for a free consultation.
 We are proud to serve clients throughout the country.

 - What is ERISA, the Employee Retirement Income Security Act?